Rheology Testing Lab and Test Services

 Start with a Rheology Snapshot…

-• Viscosity measurements were performed across a range of shear rates.
+Viscosity measurements are performed across a range of shear rates to capture any non-Newtonian flow behaviour.
 Viscosity results are typically reported in units of Pascal seconds (Pa.s) or centiPoise (cP)

 The results are easy to understand and interpret.